robert-at-pretension-io/Totally-Not-Skynet/readme.md

 # Project installation/setup guide (local edition)
 - system requirements: **no idea**.
 But, for reference, I developed this on an asus e210m with ubuntu installed ($210 laptop with a celeron cpu)
 - Download/install node, npm, cargo, podman ( or docker if you're into that 😒...
 I guess 💀 )
-- Setup podman or docker (god help you if this is your first time) -- this isn't  necessary if you don't need to want to use the command node.
+- Setup podman or docker ([Follow these instructions and modify them as needed](https://chat.openai.com/share/419b50ef-ee4a-4f57-a13e-96927f1fd24e) ) -- this isn't  necessary if you don't need to want to use the command node.
 - Clone this git repository
 - Set the environmental variables in the backend/req_env_vars.txt text file.
 Please either ask chatgpt or google how to do this if you don't know how
    - In particular, make sure environment is set to "DEVELOPMENT"